Europe Aircraft Lighting Market Size and Share

 Market Analysis

-The European aircraft lighting market size is estimated at USD 630.69 million in 2025, and is expected to reach USD 912.12 million by 2030, at a CAGR of 7.66% during the forecast period.
+The European aircraft lighting market size was valued at USD 630.69 million in 2025 and estimated to grow from USD 676.79 million in 2026 to reach USD 962.93 million by 2031, at a CAGR of 7.31% during the forecast period (2026-2031).
 Fleet modernization programs, rapid LED adoption, and EASA-driven safety regulations continue to anchor growth.
 Airlines view cabin lighting as an essential brand asset that supports passenger well-being on long-haul routes, while OEMs and Tier-1 suppliers work on smart, sensor-rich solutions that cut maintenance events.
 Germany’s large aerospace manufacturing base sustains robust original-equipment demand, and Spain’s rising regional jet activity fuels retrofit opportunities.
 LED systems already dominate the installed base and offer up to 75% lower energy draw than legacy solutions, making them the default choice for both commercial and military operators.
 Moderate consolidation lets major vendors capture integration synergies, yet niche players still find room in eVTOL and specialty-exterior lighting niches.

 Key Report Takeaways